Ice-free in winter owing to Ice Guard

-Ice can cause damageBecause ice and frost partially stay attached to the overhead lines during the day, this causes irregular conductivity.
+Ice and frost will partially stay attached to the overhead lines during the day, causing irregular conductivity.
 This creates sparks and ultimately causes the overhead lines to crack and split.
 In addition, the shower of sparks is harmful to rolling stock.
-If the ice accumulates on top of the overhead lines, this can also cause the power supply to fail.
+Ice accumulation on top of the overhead lines can also cause power outage.

-Many transport companies therefore opt to have an empty tram or train drive at night during periods of frost to keep the overhead lines free from ice and frost.
+Many operators therefore opt to have an empty tram or train drive at night during periods of frost to keep the overhead lines free from ice and frost.
 A costly, time-consuming and wasteful undertaking.

-"Thanks to Ice Guard, railway malfunctions caused by ice and frost formation on the overhead lines are a thing of the past."
+"Train delays caused by ice and frost formation on the overhead lines will soon belong to the past"

 The solution: spraying

+Ice Guard is the solution to this problem.
 Treating the overhead lines with a special spray causes a thin layer to form on the lines that prevents condensation and water from adhering to the contact line.
-A special feature of this spray, with the brand name Ice Guard, is that you do not need to apply it daily.
-After each application, the lines are protected for a period of approximately 45 days.
-Several applications each winter therefore suffices.
+A special feature of this spray is that it needs not be applied every day.
+Each application protects the lines for a period of approximately 45 days.
+A few applications each winter therefore suffices.

 Ice Guard keeps the railway free from ice

-At the present time we still need to de-energise the overhead lines before a treatment.
-We are working on a new method for applying the spray even faster, while the lines continue to be live, thus saving even more time.
+At the present time we still need to de-energise the overhead lines before treating.
+We are working on a new method for applying the spray even faster, while the lines continue to be electrically live, thus saving even more time.

-Thanks to Ice Guard, railway malfunctions caused by ice and frost formation on the overhead lines are a thing of the past.
-Ice Guard keeps your railway available, even on cold days.
+Train delays caused by ice and frost formation on the overhead lines will soon belong to the past.
+Ice Guard keeps trains running, even during cold spells.